nawanit123/nawanit123/README.md

 - 💬 Ask me about javascript and web development.
 - 📫 How to reach me: You can reach me at my email sharma.nawanit123@gmail.com.
 - 😄 Pronouns: he/his
-- ⚡ Fun fact: I like to play MOBA video-games occasionally with my friends.
+- ⚡ Fun fact: Playing videogames :D

 ## Skills
 1. HTML